-As you go about the process of figuring out how to accept payments online through your small business’s website, two big names are likely to pop up: Stripe and PayPal.
-Although Stripe and PayPal are technically two different forms of online payment infrastructure, in practice, they’ll essentially do the same thing for your business—allow your customers to order your goods or services online.
+As you go about the process of figuring out how to accept payments online via your small business’s website, two big names are likely to pop up: Stripe and PayPal.
+When it comes to Stripe vs. PayPal, you’re looking at two payment processing companies that deliver their services in vastly different ways, but will ultimately do the same thing for your business—allow your customers to purchase your products or services digitally.

 But what’s the difference between Stripe vs. PayPal?
-And, if you’ve narrowed down your online payments options to Stripe or PayPal, how do you choose between the two?
+And, if you’ve narrowed down your online payment options to Stripe or PayPal, how do you choose between the two?

 We’ve compiled a guide to help you distinguish between Stripe vs. PayPal.
 Plus, if you’ve narrowed down your options to these two online payments companies, we’ll help you decide whether Stripe or PayPal—or another alternative—is the right choice for your business.

 Before we get to the details, we need to iron out some fundamental concepts that understanding Stripe vs. PayPal will require.
 Having an understanding of both payment gateways and payment service providers (PSPs for short) can seriously clarify your search for the right online payment solution for your business.